scientific-python/specs/spec-0004/index.md

 access their work will be broadcasted through the broad exposure of Scientific Python.
 This could be abused to publish malicious packages.

-A project's chosen representative should each create an account on https://anaconda.org and share their usernames with the project.
+A project's chosen representatives should each create an account on https://anaconda.org and share their usernames with the project.
 To increase resilience, we suggest that each project have at least two registered